philadams-zz/philadams.net/src/quotes.md

 > Buy the ticket take the ride. _Hunter S. Thompson_

 -
+> A man is rich in proportion to the number of things which he can afford to
+> let alone. _Henry David Thoreau_

+-
 > What counts in making a happy marriage is not so much how compatible you are, but how you deal with incompatibility. _Leo Tolstoy_

 -